joaotavora/eglot/README.md

 indicator pop up in your mode-line.
-More importantly, this means current *and future* file buffers of that major mode *inside your current project* automatically become \"managed\" by the LSP server, i.e.  information about their contents is exchanged periodically to provide enhanced code analysis via `xref-find-definitions`, `flymake-mode`, `eldoc-mode`, `completion-at-point`, among others.
+More importantly, this means current *and future* file buffers of that major mode *inside your current project* automatically become \"managed\" by the LSP server, This means that information about these file's contents is exchanged periodically to provide enhanced code analysis.
+Among other features:

+* definitions can be found via `xref-find-definitions`;
+* on-the-fly diagnostics are given by `flymake-mode`;
+* function signature hints are given by `eldoc-mode`;
+* completion can be summoned with `completion-at-point`.

+Some extra features are provided if certain libraries are installed and enabled, such as:

+* completion dropdowns via [company];
+* snippet completions via [yasnippet];
+* marked-up documentation via [markdown].

+Eglot doesn't _require_ these libraries to work effectively, but will use them automatically if they are found to be active.

-To "unmanage" these buffers, shutdown the server with `M-x eglot-shutdown`.
+To "unmanage" a project's buffers, shutdown the server with `M-x eglot-shutdown`.

 # Supported Protocol features